 Clash of Clans

 Clash of clans is a free-to-play game where you build the biggest village and become a very powerful threat by cultivating a large army.
 The game was created by Finnish developer Supercell in 2012.
-In it, you start with a town hall and basic defences you then get the ability to collect two of the three in-game currencies.
+In it, you start with a town hall and basic defenses you then get the ability to collect two of the three in-game currencies.
 You get gold out of mines, then you use it to build more mines.
 To store it you need a gold store which you can upgrade to store more gold.
 It is the same with the other currency elixir which you get with an elixir collector and store in an elixir store.

 In the game when you upgrade your town hall you get access to lots of new things such as new defences and more mines and stores.
 To upgrade your town hall you have to meet some conditions such as barracks level 7 and a certain amount of walls placed.
-The barracks in Clash of Clans allows you to build an army costing different amounts of elixir depending on what types of troop you get.
+The barracks in Clash of Clans allow you to build an army costing different amounts of elixir depending on what types of troops you get.
 There are lots of different types of troops in the game which do lots of different things; you unlock the different types through various upgrades.

 You’ll find yourself wanting to keep coming back to it so that you can upgrade your village even more all the time.
 The game keeps getting new content too, so it always stays fresh.

 The fast-paced game speeds up with the higher score you have, making it enjoyable but difficult to play for long periods of time, creating less time to react to jump, roll, or dodge.
 You can even match your high scores against friends with online leaderboards that connect through Facebook.
 The many boards have different effects, such as “smooth drift” which allows you to stay in the air for longer, or you could choose “super jump” which lets you jump higher onto the trains.
-The variety of ways to play, the competitiveness and constant updates will keep you hooked and you’ll soon be playing every day.
+The variety of ways to play, the competitiveness, and constant updates will keep you hooked and you’ll soon be playing every day.

 (content on Subway Surfers provided by George Thompson)